Ultimate Guide to Oxalis Triangularis Plant Care at Home

 Are False Shamrocks Easy to Grow at Home?

-Oxalis triangularis is one of the easiest plants to grow indoors.
-It’s fairly low-maintenance, tolerant of a variety of conditions, and is great for beginners.
+Out of all the houseplants in my collection, Oxalis triangularis is one of the easiest plants to grow indoors.
+I find that it’s relatively low-maintenance, tolerant of a variety of conditions, and is excellent for beginners.

-Before planting a false shamrock, you’ll want to gather all the supplies you need and choose a suitable location in your house for your new plant.
+Before planting a false shamrock, you’ll want to gather all the necessary supplies and choose a suitable location in your house for your new plant.

 You’ll need a rich and well-draining potting mix, a container with drainage holes, and a location in your home that receives plenty of sunlight.
-Somewhere near a south-facing window would be ideal.
+I find that somewhere near a south-facing window is ideal.

 Although you could plant a false shamrock in a hanging planter, they aren’t really suitable for this type of container.
 They need a pot with drainage holes to prevent root rot and also don’t have much of a trailing habit.